Eideticom/eid-images/README.md

 https://eideticcom.visualstudio.com/Tools/_git/eid-ansible?path=%2Fpacker&anchor=eideticom-packer-project

-The packer sub-project that you require here is called *eid-packer-ubuntu-focal-base*.
+The packer sub-project that you require here is called *eid-packer-ubuntu-focal*.

 #to build the VM image
 - cd ~/eid-ansible/packer/
-- packer build eid-packer-ubuntu-focal-base.json
+- packer build eid-packer-ubuntu-focal.json

-This will produce a directory called *eid-packer-ubuntu-focal-base*.
-Inside of that directory will be the eid-packer-ubuntu-focal-base.qcow2 file.
+This will produce a directory called *eid-packer-ubuntu-focal*.
+Inside of that directory will be the eid-packer-ubuntu-focal.qcow2 file.
 This is the final uncompressed state of this qcow2 image.
 To reduce the size of the qcow2 file down, see the section *Reduce the qcow2 image size* below.

 ## How to Produce the eid-packer-focal-nlfs-kern qcow2 Image File